ash0080/gun.doc.cn/Storage.md

-`TODO: This page will probably be dedicated to the API of how to build a storage adapter, not a list of storage adapters (except official RSE one, since it has its own API that needs explaining), a list of storage adapters should be included in the community/awesome/ecosystem page along with everything else so it is easy to find!`
+`TODO: This page will probably be dedicated to the API of how to build a storage adapter, not a list of storage adapters (except official ones like RSE, since it has its own API that needs explaining), a list of storage adapters should be included in the community/awesome/ecosystem page along with everything else so it is easy to find!`

 To permanently store all GUN's data, your GUN server app must define which storage engine to use.
 By default a GUN server will store the data in a file, but this is just meant to be used during development.
 It is not a sound solution for production.